Table of Contents:

 Companies that are formed in such jurisdictions are non-resident in nature in that they do not conduct any financial transactions within its borders.

-Forming a company outside the country of one's own residence adds additional protection that is found only when a company is incorporated in a separate legal system.
+Forming an offshore company outside the country of one's own residence adds additional protection that is found only when a company is incorporated in a separate legal system.
 A separate legal and court system makes it much harder for malicious entities to break into your accounts and assets.

 Because offshore companies are recognized as a separate legal entity it operates as a separate person, distinct from its owners or directors.